Gorkembukel/MonitorNetworkConnectivityV2/README.md

   - You can use Open Menu button to adding/deleting pings.
   - Application will save your last added pings if list is not empy while closing it self.
   - <img width="1104" height="778" alt="nmc-ping-menu open" src="https://github.com/user-attachments/assets/811beeaa-06a9-4a97-a9cb-7b9e0187bba5" />
-  - You can add or delete ip's at second step.
+  - You can add or delete ip's to ip section.For sending pings with out a time constrain you can use loop button.
 Change will applies to table at left side.

 ---
 ## 📌 Notes